The Streby Lab

 Forest-nesting songbirds in managed forests

 Back when Dr. Streby was young, his dissertation research (2006 - 2010) at the University of Minnesota focused on full-season productivity (nest productivity and fledgling survival) and post-fledging habitat selection by forest-nesting songbirds in managed forests of Minnesota.
 That work produced 12 publications on topics ranging from population-level trade-offs between nest productivity and fledgling survival to testing assumptions common to nest success studies.

 Word cloud from Sean Peterson's thesis (above) and a golden-winged warbler full-season productivity surface map (left).
 Click either image to download Sean's Thesis.

 Adult male Golden-winged Warbler carrying a light-level geolocator.

-Routes and approximate travel dates for three crews to visit >20 study sites during the spring of 2015 and deploy >400 geolocators on golden-winged warblers, blue-winged warblers, and vermivora hybrids across the breeding range of the species complex.
+Routes and approximate travel dates for three crews who visited >20 study sites during the spring of 2015 and deploy >400 geolocators on golden-winged warblers, blue-winged warblers, and vermivora hybrids across the breeding range of the species complex.
 Then we did it all again in 2016 to recover geos.
+It went well.

 Word cloud from Gunnar Kramer's thesis.